dfaile/Nobl9-wizard/docs/api-specification.md

 ### Security Considerations

 1. **HTTPS Only**: Always use HTTPS for API communication
+2. **CSRF Protection**: Include valid CSRF tokens in all state-changing requests
-2. **Input Validation**: Validate all input data on both client and server
+3. **Input Validation**: Validate all input data on both client and server
-3. **Error Information**: Don't expose sensitive information in error messages
+4. **Error Information**: Don't expose sensitive information in error messages
-4. **CORS Configuration**: Configure CORS appropriately for your domain
+5. **CORS Configuration**: Configure CORS appropriately for your domain
-5. **Public Access**: The API is publicly accessible - implement additional security if needed
+6. **Public Access**: The API is publicly accessible - CSRF protection provides security
-6. **Rate Limiting**: Monitor usage and implement rate limiting for production use
+7. **Rate Limiting**: Monitor usage and implement rate limiting for production use
+8. **Security Logging**: Monitor security events and failed CSRF validations

 ### Monitoring and Observability